Dev-Somesh/DevWrapped/README.md

 ## ◒ SYSTEM MODULES

 ### ▣ Identity Reveal
-We don't just count commits; we detect patterns.
+We don't just count commits; we detect patterns that define your professional DNA.
 *   **The Night Owl**: Thriving in the 3 AM silence.
 *   **The Consistent Builder**: The anchor of the codebase.
 *   **The Polyglot Explorer**: Fluent across the tech landscape.